-Holiday season is quickly approaching.
+The holiday season is quickly approaching.
 Do you have an effective, organized way to manage your employees' time off requests?
 Depending on the industry you are in, it might be inevitable to have staff work during holidays.
-Let's face it, no one wants to skip Thanksgiving or Christmas because they have to be at work, so be prepared to receive many time off requests from your employees.
-Handling employee time off scheduling conflicts can be a nightmare, but some planning and clear policies can make it easier for you.
+Let's face it, no one wants to skip Thanksgiving or Christmas because they have to be at work, so be prepared to receive many time-off requests from your employees.
+Handling employee time-off scheduling conflicts can be a nightmare, but some planning and precise policies can make it easier for you.

 Define Time Off Request Rules

 Secondly, you must decide when employees can take time off and when they can't.
 Every business has a time of the year where they are the busiest.
-Because you don't want to end up with no employees working during that period, you should let them know that no time off can be taken during that period.
-Be sure to list those specific days in order to avoid conflict and bad feelings.
+Because you don't want to end up with no employees working during that period, you should let them know that no time off can be taken.
+Be sure to list those specific days to avoid conflict and bad feelings.
 All employees should be aware of this rule, so it might be a good idea to mark it on the company's calendar.

 Thirdly, you should let employees know how far in advance they should request time off.
-In order for your planning to go smoothly, you need to know of any time off request with enough time to make any adjustments.
+For your planning to go smoothly, you need to know of any time off request with enough time to make any adjustments.
 This depends in large part on how often you create your schedule.
-Usually, a minimum of two weeks lead time is a good starting point, although you can change this to fit your needs.
+Usually, a minimum of two weeks' lead time is a good starting point, although you can change this to fit your needs.
 It is a good idea to have a set date each month after which requests for time off are no longer accepted.

 Now that you have defined your rules, it is time to establish policies.
-This will prevent any overlapping time off requests.
+This will prevent any overlapping time-off requests.
 This will also help you decide what requests to approve and what requests to deny.
-The policies that you establish might be different than other businesses, but that is ok since you are doing what works best for you and your company.
-Some of these policies include first come first served, seniority, managerial discretion, and the reason for the request.
+The policies you establish might be different from other businesses, but that is ok since you are doing what works best for you and your company.
+Some of these policies include first come, first served, seniority, managerial discretion, and the reason for the request.

-Keep in mind that emergencies happen, and you will have to act accordingly when an employee requests time off last minute.
+Remember that emergencies happen, and you will have to act accordingly when an employee requests time off last minute.
 Depending on the severity of the reason, all efforts should be made to grant the request.
 Because of this, it is always a good idea to have a backup plan.
 Allowing shift trades can help you avoid this issue.
-Allowing your employees to have someone else cover for them will prevent you from being understaffed, and it will avoid any hard feelings from the employee that got their time off request denied.
+Allowing your employees to have someone else cover for them will prevent you from being understaffed, and it will prevent any hard feelings from the employee that got their time off request denied.

 Ready to see how Dominion's Leave Management Platform can help you manage your time off requests better?